yantong1775/groundx-on-prem/README.md

 Multiple node labels can be applied to the same node group, so long as resources are available as described in the [total recommended resource](#total-recommended-resources) and [node group resources](#node-group-resources) sections.

 However, **all** node labels must exist on **at least 1 node group** within your cluster.
-The label should be applied with the key a string and value one of the node labels above.
+The label should be applied with a string key named `node` and an enumerated string value from the list above.

 ### Create env.tfvars File

-1. Create `operator/env.tfvars` file
+1. Create `operator/env.tfvars` file by copying the example file

 ```bash
 cp operator/env.tfvars.example operator/env.tfvars